-- Existing home sales rose 2.0 percent in October from one month prior while new home sales decreased 1.9 percent.
+- Existing home sales rose 0.7 percent in November from one month prior while new home sales increased 5.2 percent.
 These headline figures are seasonally adjusted figures and are reported in the news.
 However, for everyday practitioners, simple raw counts of home sales are often more meaningful than the seasonally adjusted figures.
 The raw count determines income and helps better assess how busy the market has been.

-- Specifically, 446,000 existing homes were sold in October while new home sales totaled 45,000.
-These raw counts represent an 8 percent decrease for existing home sales from one month prior while new home sales were unchanged.
+- Specifically, 415,000 existing homes were sold in November while new home sales totaled 41,000.
+These raw counts represent a 7 percent decrease for existing home sales from one month prior while new home sales dropped 9 percent.
 What was the trend in recent years?
-Sales from September to October decreased by 2 percent on average in the prior three years for existing homes and increased by 10 percent for new homes.
-So this year, existing homes outperformed to their recent normal while new home sales underperformed.
+Sales from October to November decreased by 19 percent on average in the prior three years for existing homes and declined by 12 percent for new homes.
+So this year, both existing and new home sales outperformed to their recent normal.